rlucine/raytracer/README.md

 * `fovv <decimal>`: The vertical field of view in degrees.
 Decreased field of view correlates with zooming in from the eye.
 * `imsize <integer> <integer>`: The dimensions of the image.
 Must be positive integers.
 Decimals will be rounded down.
 The proportion of the shapes in the image will not change but increased resolution is acquired at higher sizes.
 * `bkgcolor <color>`: The background color.
+* `parallel`: Render the scene using paralell projection.

 #### Material properties
 * `mtlcolor <color> <color> ka kd ks n`: The color of all subsequent shapes.
 May be redefined arbitrarily, but must be defined before any shapes.
 The first color is the diffuse color and the second is the specular highlight color.
 The `ka`, `kd`, and `ks` are respectively the ambient, diffuse, and specular reflectivity of the objects. `n` is the specular exponent.
+* `texture <filename>`: This loads the given P3 PPM file as a texture and applies it to all subsequent images.
+It assumes the filename is rooted at the current directory.

 #### Light definitions
 * `light <vector> type <color>`: If the `type` is `0`, this creates a directed light in the direction of the vector.
 If the `type` is `1` this creates a point light by interpreting the vector as a point.
 The light has the given color.